USSiamaboat/hawkdove/README.md

 # Computational Validation of a Mathematical Model of Stable Multi-Species Communities in a Hawk Dove Game

-Authors: Jeffrey Lu
+Code and paper were authored by Jeffrey Lu.

-Preprinted in Arxiv.
+Preprinted in arXiv.
 DOI 12345.
 [Paper Link](https://google.com)

 This is the code used to run simulations in Computational Validation of a Mathematical Model of Stable Multi-Species Communities in a Hawk Dove Game.